instead-hub/instead/doc/stead3_en.md

 ### Use tags instead of names

-If you don't like to come up with unique names for the same type decorative objects you can use for such objectstags.
+If you don't like to come up with unique names for the same type decorative objects you can use for such objects tags.
 Tags are set by the tag attribute and always begin with a '#'symbol:

 ```